hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - Degree of corroboration is:
   - Not numerically calculable & comparable
   - Regarded as final when a theory is falsified

 ##### Corroborability, testability, and logical probability
-- Corroborability ~ testability: inverse to logical prob
+- Corroborability ~ testability: inverse to logical probability
-- -> Opposite view to prob logic: prob of hypo ~ logical prob
+- -> Opposite view to probability logic: probability of hypo ~ logical probability
-- Tendency of inductive & prob logic:
+- Tendency of inductive & probability logic:
   - Assign significance to theory whose content goes as little as possible beyond what is empirically established
   - -> More logically probable (justifiable by exp)
   - -> Deny value of predictions
   - Choose simple theory that has less chance of conflict with reality

 ##### Remarks concerning the use of the concepts 'true' and 'corroborated'
 - It is possible to avoid using the concepts 'true' and 'false'
 - -> Use logical considerations about derivability relations instead